ekknod/pcileech-wifi/README.md

 maybe someone who can debug these FPGA cards could find it out.

 # Usage
-Research only. this firmware was created to look up current stage of anti-cheats FPGA protection and
-to my surprise, **Vanguard** handles this job very nicely.
-Good job.
+This firmware was created for researching purposes only.